FEATUREDHIV & AIDSInfectious DiseasesSexually Transmitted Diseases - STDs

 • The ratio can be an indication of the immune system status.

-• In addition to HIV/AIDS, it is used in some conditions like infectious mononucleosis and other viral infections, chronic lymphocytic leukemia, Hodgkin disease, aplastic anemia, and neurological disorders like multiple sclerosis and myasthenia gravis.
+• In addition to HIV/AIDS, it is used in some conditions like infectious mononucleosis and other viral infections.
+It is also applied in chronic lymphocytic leukemia, Hodgkin disease, and aplastic anemia.
+Additionally, it is for neurological disorders like multiple sclerosis and myasthenia gravis.

 i have CD4 = 400.
 Does it means I have HIV infection?